-Enhanced Synthesis and Research Writing, Synthesis and Research Writing
+Enhanced Synthesis and Research Writing, Synthesis and Research Writing Prerequisite Additional Information: With a final grade of C- or better.

 Fantasy Literature

 The course explores the world of fantasy created by writers of the most imaginative form of fiction.
 We will explore contemporary and classic novels and short works and our focus will be to differentiate this genre from others.
 Students will try out story-telling techniques and analyze underlying meanings of works..